-Our Tralee Clinic opened in March 2016 in Oakview Village Childcare.
-We are delighted to be a part of the centre’s Early Years Support Service.
+Our Tralee Clinic opened in March 2016 in Oakview Village Childcare, where we are delighted to be part of the Early Years Support Service.
 The centre provides access to a variety of services including Speech and Language Therapy, Occupational Therapy, Play Therapy and Music Therapy.
 The services provided by the centre are not exclusive to those availing of childcare there, and can be accessed by the general public just by phoning to make an appointment.

-We use the same therapy room as the other services on alternate days which ensures consistency for your child if they are attending more than one service.
-Our Speech and Language Therapist often works alongside the other professionals in the centre to provide the best therapy for our clients.
+We have a dedicated Speech and Language Therapy room in the centre to ensure a relaxed and friendly learning environment for your child.
+Our Speech and Language Therapist can also work alongside the other professionals in the centre to provide the best therapy for our clients – very convenient if you are attending more than one service!
 The clinic is wheelchair accessible and is located less than five minutes from Tralee town centre, beside Enable Ireland.
-We welcome both children and adults of all ages from Tralee and surrounding areas.
-Our Tralee Speech Therapy clinic is on Thursdays.
-The clinic’s opening hours are from 9.00 am – 6.00pm.
+We welcome children and adults of all ages from Tralee and surrounding areas.
+Our Tralee Speech Therapy clinic is on Wednesdays, Thursdays and Fridays, from 9.00 am – 6.00pm.

 The Tralee Speech Therapy team are situated in Oakview Village Childcare Centre